 The program aims to identify a network of campus research leaders who are already experts in their respective fields, and equip them with the skills and capacity to break down discipline-based silos on campus while strengthening the university’s reputation nationally and globally through collaborations beyond campus.

 RIO Faculty Fellows engages fellows as individuals and as a cohort on research and creative work leadership; collaboration and systems thinking; along with team building and academic management; scholarly communication and values; and personal and professional coaching.

-“Current RIO Faculty Fellows have truly benefited,” said Kirsten Rowell, Program Director.
-“Being part of this cross-campus network and learning new tools to improve leadership capacity have already begun to pay off for these faculty.”
+“The previous three cohorts of RIO Faculty Fellows have truly benefited,” said Kirsten Rowell, Program Director.
+“We’ve seen that being part of this cross-campus network and learning new tools to improve leadership capacity have paid off for these faculty.”

 According to one member of the current cohort, program highlights include “the chance to get support from a diverse group of faculty whom I would have never met otherwise; to hear of their struggles and my own, and to understand that we all have a lot more in common than I ever thought.”